 This type of rain gauge can be used for recording rainfall as well as snowfall.

 Rain is collected in a receiver vacate supported on a spring balance.
-A mechanical lever arm of the balance is connected without pain which touches a clock mounted drum with the graph paper.
+A mechanical lever arm of the balance is connected without pain which touches a clock-mounted drum with the graph paper.
 As it rains, the weight of the bucket gradually increases, which changes the position of the pen of the balance.
-With the time the pen marks a line Cu continuously moving graph paper.
+With the time the pen marks a line Cu continuously moves graph paper.
 The recorded shows the accumulation of precipitation our time.
 The recording can be chicken after 24 hours or 7 days depending on the clock and drum size.

 These gases are generally used in the USA and are becoming increasingly popular but not used in India and South Asia.

 Disadvantages of waiting bucket type rain gauges: